Sedentary Behavior: A Million Excuses That Result In Older Adults Leaving Home

 Becoming active takes embracing a habit, that honestly for many people, may be difficult to start.
-Activity and exercise must become a habit and a commitment.
+Activity and exercise must become a habit and commitment.
 It’s easy to say “I’ll work out tomorrow.”
 Tomorrow and then tomorrow passes and nothing happens.
-If one thinks of exercise like eating or brushing one’s teeth as more of a daily activity, it’s possible to take steps to exercise daily or on a regular schedule.
+If one thinks of exercise like eating or brushing one’s teeth as a routine daily activity, it is possible to take steps to exercise daily or on a regular schedule.

 For older adults, the benefits are significant.
 How many of you are so physically stiff when you stand up that it’s difficult to walk?
 This is the plight of many older adults.
 What about being unable to walk up a flight of steps without becoming totally winded or having pain in your knees?
 How many of you currently experience some type of chronic pain?
 How many of you take for granted the ability to bend down and tie your shoes?
 When older adults become less physically active these are examples of daily challenges.

 Along with physical weakness comes physical disability and health declines.
 Our bodies work best when they are used.
 When we sit all day all types of changes occur with our bodies.
-We gain weight, our muscles atrophy, we lose cognitive ability, we experience cardiac and other health issues that then make it more difficult for ourselves to become more active.
-Exercise is a solution for many of the day to day aches that we experience.
+We gain weight, our muscles atrophy, we lose cognitive ability, we experience cardiac and other health issues that make it more difficult for ourselves to become more active.
+Exercise is a solution for many of the day-to-day aches that we experience.
 Exercise is a solution to chronic pain.

 Did you know that the endorphins from exercise mimic pain medications?
 Endorphins trigger positive feelings in the body similar to that of morphine and oxycodone.
 If you have heard of the term “runner’s high”, this is the feeling experienced by a runner that “one could run forever”.
 Endorphins also diminish the perception of pain.
 The statement “move it or lose it” is true with our bodies.